MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-adrms-restrictions.md

 ### HYOK and email support

-Note the following limitations carefully when configuring HYOK and email.

-Some of these limitations are directly related to HYOK.
-Others are a consequence of subsequent key management solutions requiring a connection to the Azure cloud.

-Outlook for Microsoft 365 Apps for Enterprise on Windows is the only email client supported for creating and consuming HYOK-protected content.
+Microsoft 365 services and other online services can't decrypt HYOK-protected content.
-Within Outlook for Microsoft 365 Apps for Enterprise, only label-based or DNF protection is supported.

-The following are not supported for HYOK-protected content:
-- Encrypt-Only protection.
-- Other email clients, such as Outlook on Mac or Mobile, or Outlook on the Web (OWA).
-- Cross-tenant consumptions.
-- Purely-offline configurations.
-A connection to Azure is required even though content is encrypted with an offline key, the content itself is not transferred to Azure, and is opaque to Microsoft.
-- Office 365 services, and other online services.
-- Online solutions for malware scanning, data loss prevention (DLP), mail routing rules, journaling, eDiscovery, archiving solutions, and Exchange ActiveSync
+For emails, this loss of functionality includes malware scanners, Encrypt-Only protection, data loss prevention (DLP) solutions, mail routing rules, journaling, eDiscovery, archiving solutions, and Exchange ActiveSync.

-> [!TIP]
-> When HYOK is configured with emails, your users may not understand why some devices aren’t able to open HYOK-protected emails, leading to additional calls to your help desk.
+Users may not understand why some devices aren't able to open HYOK-protected emails, leading to additional calls to your help desk.
+Be aware of these severe limitations when configuring HYOK protection with emails.
->
-> Be aware of these severe limitations when configuring HYOK protection with emails.
->

 ## Supported applications for HYOK